Marie Coppola

 Research Interests

 Dr. Coppola studies language acquisition and language creation as well as the relationship between language and cognition, as revealed by D/deaf individuals who vary in their experience with language.
-She is particularly interested in how early exposure to language fosters typical development in social cognition and numerical cognition.
+She is particularly interested in how early exposure to language fosters typical development in numerical cognition.
+She has conducted the most extensive studies to date of homesign language systems used into adulthood.
 Interests include:

 Teaching